 AB 1884 – (Harper): Specialized License Plates: Mental Health Awareness

 This bill would require the Department of Health Care Services to work with the Department of Motor Vehicles to sponsor a license plate program where revenue generated from the license plates will be placed in a Mental Health Awareness Fund in the State Treasury.
 The Fund will be used for mental health awareness and education.
 This bill failed passage in the Assembly Appropriations Committee.

-AB 2017 – (McCarty): College Student Mental Health Trust (Co-Sponsor)
+AB 2017 – (McCarty): College Student Mental Health Trust

 This bill would amend the Mental Health Services Act and create a College Mental Health Services Trust Account made to appropriate funds annually.
 This would support public community colleges, colleges, and universities in improving access to mental health services on campus, in the local community, and through their public or private health insurance.
+This bill was vetoed.

-AB 2262 – (Levine): Prisoners: Mental Health Treatment (C0-Sponsor)
+AB 2262 – (Levine): Prisoners: Mental Health Treatment (Co-Sponsor)

 AB 2279 – (Cooley): Mental Health Services Act Spending Reports

 This bill would require the Department of Health Care Services, based on the Annual Mental Health Services Act and Expenditure Report, to compile information including the total amount of Mental Health Services Act revenue, a county- by-county comparison of fund expenditure plans and annual updates, and a county-by-county comparison of the purposes for which the funds were expended.
 This info will be sent to the MHSOAC to be displayed on a publicly accessible website.
+This bill was vetoed.

 AB 2743 – (Eggman): Psychiatric Bed Registry (Co-Sponsor)

 Starting July 1, 2017, this bill would require the State Department of Social Services to administer an Internet Website-based electronic registry of available acute psychiatric beds in specified health facilities for temporary detention and treatment of individuals with specified criteria for temporary detention, such as a person being a danger to him or herself, or danger to others.
 This bill failed passage in the Assembly Appropriations Committee.

 SB 614 – (Leno): Medi-Cal: Mental Health Services Peer Certification

 This bill would require the Department of Health Care Services to establish a statewide peer and family support specialist certification program.
 The bill would require the Department to collaborate with the Office of Statewide Health and Program Development and interested stakeholders to develop the certification program.
 This bill failed passage in the Senate.

 SB 1113 – (Beall): Pupil Health: Mental Health

 This bill would allow for partnerships between county mental health and local education agencies to provide on-campus support to identify students not in special education programs who the teacher believes may require mental health services, and with parental consent, provide mental health services to those students.
+This bill was vetoed.

 SB 1273 – (Moorlach): Crisis Stabilization Units: Funding

 This bill would clarify terms of the Mental Health Services Act to allow counties to use Prop 63 funds to provide outpatient crisis stabilization services, including crisis intervention and stabilization for a person suffering acute symptoms of distress, crisis residential treatment, rehabilitative mental health services, and mobile crisis support teams on a voluntary basis.
 This bill failed passage in the Assembly.

 SB 1466 – (Mitchell): Early and Periodic Screening: Trauma Screening

 This bill would require mental health screening services under the Early and Periodic Screening Diagnosis and Testing (EPSDT) Program to include screening for trauma.
 The screening will ensure that those who screen positive, receive mental health services.
+This bill was vetoed.